 The San Blas Islands are paradise – Bocas del Toro, eat your heart out!

-They are a collection of 365 islands in the Caribbean with a unique culture & natural beauty, one of the best Panama tourist attractions.
+They are a collection of 365 islands in the Caribbean with a unique culture & natural beauty.

 If you’re short on time like we were, a San Blas Island day tour from Panama City will let you experience the best of everything:

 - Take a boat trip through mangroves

 - Meet the indigenous Kuna people & visit their homes